Multilingualism

 Move up / down

-Modify the order that the meta tags are written to the HTML in.
+Changes the order in which the meta tags are written into the HTML.

 Title

-The title is written in the <title> tag of the individual portal pages.
+The title is entered into the <title> tag on each portal page.

 Multilingualism

-Opens a dialog where the title can be edited in the portal languages.
-The multilingual title cannot be linked to global language constants in meta tags.
+Opens a dialog box where the title can be edited in the portal languages.
+A title stored in multiple languages cannot be linked to global language constants in meta tags.

-Enter the corresponding term in each of the languages.
+Enter the desired term in the respective language here.

-Opens a dialog where a new meta tag can be created and existing meta tags can be edited.
+Opens a dialog box where you can create a new metadata tag and edit existing metadata tags.

 Name

-You can select the most common meta tags here.
-You can also define custom meta tags simply by entering the name of your meta tag without selecting an existing meta tag.
+Here you can select the most common meta tags.
+In addition, you can define your own meta tags.
+Simply enter the name of your meta tag here without selecting an existing meta tag.

 Multilingualism

-Opens a dialog where the title can be edited in the portal languages.
-The multilingual title cannot be linked to global language constants in meta tags.
-Click on "OK" to save changes and close the dialog again.
+Opens a dialog box where the title can be edited in the portal languages.
+A title stored in multiple languages cannot be linked to global language constants in meta tags.
+Click "OK" to save your changes and close the dialog box.

 For all layouts